Climate and Average Weather Year Round in Brandon Florida, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Brandon experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.2 months, from April 11 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 35% of the time.
-The muggiest day of the year is August 2, with muggy conditions 100% of the time.
+The month with the most muggy days in Brandon is August, with 31.0 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Brandon experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.9 months, from September 24 to May 20, with average wind speeds of more than 7.7 miles per hour.
 The windiest month of the year in Brandon is March, with an average hourly wind speed of 9.6 miles per hour.

 The calmer time of year lasts for 4.1 months, from May 20 to September 24.
 The calmest month of the year in Brandon is July, with an average hourly wind speed of 5.8 miles per hour.